DURATION

-2 night in hotels, 2 nights in a homestay, 3 nights in forest chalets and huts and 2 nights in an eco-lodge
+2 night in hotels, 1 night in a hostel, 1 night in a homestay, 3 nights in forest huts and 2 nights in an eco-lodge

 Meals